jcponce/complex/function-plotter/README.md

 The rendered image is created by evaluating the user-supplied function and then using the results of that function to look up a color in an image which is infinitely tiled over the [Complex Plane](http://mathworld.wolfram.com/ComplexPlane.html).
 By changing the expression in the input field, you can visualize how various functions distort the plane.

-## Available Variables
+## Basic arithmetic operators, constants and parameters

 * Basic arithmetic operators -- "+  -  *  /" for combining various complex numbers
 * Constants -- "<a,b>" for defining a complex number (a,b) from two real-values.
 * Pre-Defined Constants -- "pi, e, a, b" for using common constants.
 The constants "a" and "b" will take on the value of the real and complex part of the point in the complex plane.
 * "Animated" Parameter -- "t" can be used in place of a real value to provide some animation to your plot.
 It slowly oscillates between -1 and 1.